modin-project/modin/docs/developer/architecture.rst

 operations for different columns, e.g. ``fillna`` with a dictionary.

-This abstraction separates the actual data movement and function application from the DataFrame layer to keep the DataFrame API small and separately optimize the data movement and metadata management.
+This abstraction separates the actual data movement and function application from the Dataframe layer to keep the Core Dataframe API small and separately optimize the data movement and metadata management.

 Partition
 '''''''''

-Partitions are responsible for managing a subset of the DataFrame.
-As is mentioned above, the DataFrame is partitioned both row and column-wise.
+Partitions are responsible for managing a subset of the Dataframe.
+As is mentioned above, the Dataframe is partitioned both row and column-wise.
 This gives Modin scalability in both directions and flexibility in data layout.
 There are a number of optimizations in Modin that are implemented in the partitions.
 Partitions are specific to the execution framework and in-memory format of the data.
 This allows Modin to